Wasps RFC: Ownership

 Irish businessman Derek Richardson became principal shareholder of Wasps group in April 2013, taking the group from the brink of insolvency.
 He remained principal shareholder right up until the club was in administration in October 2022 with over £100m of debt.
+Christopher Holland purchased the club from their administrator in 2022.

 Kit

 On 29 April 2021, Wasps announced a new multi-year deal with Danish sportswear manufacturer Hummel to become 'technical and retail partner'.
 The contract, commencing the 2021–22 season, would see Wasps become the first British domestic rugby union team to use the company.

 Previous manufacturers include Canterbury and Kukri.
 The first away kit produced by Kukri in 2012 (a hooped blue away shirt) was a change from the white or black and gold hoops traditionally used as a tie in with the clubs chosen charity MIND in a combined effort to help raise the awareness of mental health issues in sport.

 Notable former players

 Rugby World Cup

 The following are players which have represented their countries at the Rugby World Cup, whilst playing for Wasps: